Michael Paycer - Astronomy Glossary

 W

 • White Dwarf — The dense, Earth-sized ember left when a Sun-like star sheds its outer layers, often lighting a planetary nebula.
-See Ring Nebula.
+See White Dwarfs.

 Z